sabirhusseinbalal/python-web-network-projects/06_api_data_collector_json__to_csv/README.md

 It supports both:
 - List of records
 - Single JSON object
-This is a basic step toward data engineering and real-world data collection.

 ## Modules Used
 - `requests` – send HTTP requests